biocommons/biocommons.github.io/docs/contributing/index.md

-# Getting Started
+# Contributing

 Thank you for your interest in contributing to the biocommons community!
 Contributions are welcome and greatly appreciated.
 There are many types of contributions and you don't need to be a developer!

-Your first step should be to connect to the community by joining the [Biocommons Slack](getting-connected.md#slack) and introducing yourself in the #intros channel!
-You should also join one or more [Biocommons discussion lists](../community/getting-connected.md#groups).
+Your first step should be to connect to the community by joining the [Biocommons Slack](../community/index.md#slack) and introducing yourself in the #intros channel!
+You should also join one or more [Biocommons discussion lists](../community/index.md#groups).

 ## Ways to Contribute